sokil/statsd-http-proxy/README.md

 Server options:
 ```
-statsd-rest-server --verbose --http-host=127.0.0.1 --http-port=8080 --statsd-host=127.0.0.1 --statsd-port=8125 --jwt-secret=somesecret
+statsd-rest-server \
+	--verbose \
+	--http-host=127.0.0.1 \
+	--http-port=8080 \
+	--statsd-host=127.0.0.1 \
+	--statsd-port=8125 \
+	--jwt-secret=somesecret
 ```

 ## Authentication

-Token must be encrypted with secret, specifier in passed in `jwt-secret` of server.
+Token must be encrypted with secret, specified in CLI parameter `jwt-secret` of server.
 Token sends to server in `X-JWT-Token` header.
-If server started without passing JWT sectet in option `jwt-secret` then requests to server accepred without authentication.
+If JWT secret not configured in `jwt-secret` parameter on server start, then requests to server accepted without authentication.

 ## Rest resources